 Government agencies and local land managers are working together to make our beaches safer.
-Together we have developed strong operational responses for when a shark is considered to be posing a serious threat to public safety.
+Together we have developed strong operational responses to shark incidents and we can all play a part to be prepared in the event of an emergency.

-When an emergency involving a serious shark incident occurs, Water Police acts as the first point of call and activates the relevant responders.
+When an emergency involving a serious shark incident occurs, Water Police act as the first point of call and activate the relevant responders.

-At unpatrolled beaches, Local Government beach inspectors, Rangers or security may respond to information of a shark sighting, detection or incident and close beach car parks, put up closed signs or inform water users.
+Land managers such as local government beach inspectors, rangers or security may respond to information of an incident and close beach car parks, put up beach closed signs or inform water users.
 Follow any beach closures in place and take additional caution in the area.

-Remember these staff are usually not stationed at beaches full time, and may not be able to attend immediately.
-In regional or remote locations a response may not be possible, so it’s a good idea to check for the latest information available on the shark activity map and take responsibility for making a smart decision about your water use.
+It’s a good idea to always check for the latest information available on the shark activity map and take responsibility for making a smart decision about your water use.